-Earlier this year, Jeff Campbell of Inventory Lab and I conducted a webinar to the IL audience, and someone requested a webinar on how to do Profit First Cash Flow Management using Inventory Lab software.
-I gave it some thought and even had a brainstorming session with Jeff to see how it might work using the conventional approach.
-I was stuck.
-It just didn’t seem possible.
-Getting away from the office, while on a hiking trail in Zion National Park, I realized some tweaks that can be done to create a new process of the Profit First method that can be used with Inventory Lab.
-I’m going to walk you through that process below.
+Earlier this year, Jeff Campbell from Inventory Lab and I hosted a webinar for the IL audience.
+During the session, someone requested a webinar on implementing Profit First Cash Flow Management with Inventory Lab software.
+After giving it careful consideration and brainstorming with Jeff, I hit a roadblock.
+It seemed impossible to make it work using the conventional approach.
+However, while taking a break from the office and hiking in Zion National Park, I had a breakthrough.
+I discovered some adjustments that could be made to create a new process for implementing the Profit First method with Inventory Lab.
+Below, I’ll guide you through that process.

 If Profit First is not a familiar concept and you have concerns about how to manage your cash, then head over to my blog and dig into the Profit First categories.
 You can also read my book Profit First for Ecommerce Sellers to get the full scoop.
 If you’re not familiar with taking a 4-week vacation, then you need to read Mike Michalowicz’s book, Clockwork to learn how stepping away from your business is good for you and for your business.

 Now, let’s get into the Profit First/Inventory Lab method.